kamilazdybal/kamilazdybal.github.io/_posts/2025-10-17-inspect-your-DQN-training.md

 (e.g., mean-squared-error losses) to be nicely converging and becoming almost flat at the end of training when using learning rate decay to an appropriately small learning rate value.

-If you're now starting to learn reinforcement learning, you will likely be terrified at the observation that the mean-squared-error loss for the Q-values is really noisy even if the RL training seems to be performing quite well policy-wise!
+If you're now starting to learn RL, you will likely be terrified at the observation that the mean-squared-error loss for the Q-values is really noisy even if the RL training seems to be performing quite well policy-wise!
 Well, let's discuss the reasons for this!